Ghostscypher/php-mpesa/specifications.md

     // Gets the Mpesa config singleton instance and allows a user to change the configurations before next
     // request
     public MpesaConfig config();

+    // Returns an instance of the MpesaC2B class public MpesaC2B C2B();

+    // Returns an instance of the MpesaB2B class public MpesaB2B B2B();

+    // Returns an instance of the MpesaB2C class public MpesaB2C B2C();

+    // The following specifies the general requests found in this class
+    // these are:
+    //      1.
+Account balance query
+    //      2.
+Transaction status query
+    //      3.
+Reversal

+    // Account balance query
+    // Optional remarks sent with the request public MpesaReponse checkBalance(optional remarks='remarks': string);

+    // Transaction status, check the transaction status of an mpesa code
+    // transaction_id: This is the mpesa code
+    // Remarks: comments sent along with the tranasction
+    // Occasion: additional data sent with the tranasaction public MpesaReponse checkTransactionStatus(
+        transaction_id: string,
+        optional remarks='remarks': string,
+        optional occasion='': string
+    );

+    // Initiate reversal request
+    // transaction_id: The npesa code.
+    // amount: The amount that is being reversed
+    // receiver_party: the shortcode, or MSISDN that recieved the payment
+    // receiver_identifier_type: constant that shows the reciever identifier type
+    //         possible values are; TODO: write possible values public MpesaReponse reverseTransaction(
+        transaction_id: string,
+        amount: int,
+        receiver_party: string,
+        receiver_identifier_type: CONSTANT,
+        optional remarks='remarks': string,
+        optional occasion='': string
+    );

 }
 ```